revelc/zookeeper-maven-plugin/README.md

 View this plugin's documentation at: http://zmp.revelc.net

-A Maven plugin for launching a ZooKeeper server for integration testing.
+A Maven plugin for launching a ZooKeeper server for integration testing, inspired by jetty-maven-plugin.

 This plugin uses [Semantic Versioning 2.0.0][2] for its own versioning.
 Its public API is the names of the goals and configuration options.